Associate Professor, Government, History and Criminal Justice

 By emphasizing the teaching of these biblical principles, Regent hopes to graduate students who not only think critically-and therefore are attractive to potential employers-but students who have the ability to make an important impact for the Lord in their spheres of influence.

 Prior to coming to Regent University, Dr. Reddinger was Visiting Instructor in Political Theory at Wheaton College in Wheaton, Illinois.
 He has also taught at South Texas College in McAllen, Texas.
-In his free time, Dr. Reddinger enjoys fly fishing, camping, and playing tennis.
-Originally from New Bethlehem, PA, he now lives in Virginia Beach with his wife Joyce.
+In his free time, Dr. Reddinger enjoys fly fishing, birdwatching, camping, and playing tennis.
+Originally from New Bethlehem, PA, he now lives in Virginia Beach with his wife Joyce and son Elias.
 They are members of Reformation Presbyterian Church in Virginia Beach.